Neil Danns

+Neil Alexander Danns (born 23 November 1982) is a professional football coach and former player who is the current first team manager of Southport.
+Born in England, he played for the Guyana national team.

 Club career

 Early career

 Danns began his football career on schoolboy forms with Liverpool and spent two years at the Football Association's School of Excellence at Lilleshall.
 At 16, he chose to leave Liverpool, and signed for Blackburn Rovers as a trainee "in the face of fierce competition".
 He converted his penalty in the shootout by which Blackburn's youth team beat Liverpool's to reach the 2000–01 FA Youth Cup Final, and captained the team in the final, scoring as Blackburn beat Arsenal 3–1 in the second leg having lost the first leg 5–0.